wamp-proto/wamp-proto/rfc/text/basic/bp_rpc_calling_and_invocation.md

 * `CALL.Request` is the ID from the original call request.
 * `Details` is a dictionary of additional details.
-* `YIELD.Arguments` is the original list of positional result elements as returned by the *Callee*.
+* `YIELD.Arguments` is the original list of positional result elements as returned by the Callee.
-* `YIELD.ArgumentsKw` is the original dictionary of keyword result elements as returned by the *Callee*.
+* `YIELD.ArgumentsKw` is the original dictionary of keyword result elements as returned by the Callee.

 *Example*